15 WLW/Lesbian Romance Books You Must Read

 Gideon so nearly gets out on this one, but Harrowhark thwarts her, the Reverend Daughter of the Ninth House and bone witch extraordinaire and Gideon’s enemy since infancy.

-So Harrowhark has been summoned by the emperor to take place in a competition to become a Lyctor.
+So Harrowhark has been summoned by the emperor to participate in a competition to become a lyctor.
 That means she’ll be immortal and all-powerful.
-But she needs a cavalier, which means that she needs Gideon to be her swordswoman, and Gideon is roped into going with her.
+But she needs a cavalier, which means she needs Gideon to be her swordswoman, and Gideon is roped into going with her.

 So they arrive at this competition where they are in a house with many other people and don’t know who to trust.
 There’s no explicit romance in the series, but if there are enemies to the lovers, this is the best I have ever read.